zachgse/embedding-generator/README.md

 # Model Used

-`all-MiniLM-L6-v2`
+`gemini-embedding-2`

-A lightweight open-source sentence-transformer model optimized for semantic embeddings and fast inference.
+A lightweight open-source semantic embedding by Google Gemini

 ---